benjaminle9x/Table-ClearV1/README.md

 # 5.Hardware and Sensor implementation:
 - Pressure sensor - detect if a table or a chair is occupied by a customer.
 - GPS sensor - token taken to the table by the client upon confirming the reservation at a restaurant).
 - Weight sensor (piezoelectric sensors or h20 photoelectric sensor) - detects it a customer's drink or water container needs to be refilled.
-(QS30 H20 photoelectric sensor).
+(QS30 H20 photoelectric sensor)..